brown-cs132-s13/realtime/Real-time.md

   [socket.io-rooms]: https://github.com/LearnBoost/socket.io/wiki/Rooms

 What we'll do is create an event called "join" that a user will call immediately after joining a chatroom.
-We'll use this as an indication that the user should be joined into the room.
+We'll use this as an indication that the user should be added to the room.
 Our new connection handler looks like this:

     io.sockets.on('connection', function(socket){
         // clients emit this when they join new rooms